KDVN/doc/kdvn_openerp_guide.rst

 .. image:: kdvnstatic/3_IMG_payment_client_claim.png

-+ VAT invoice & Payment: display VAT invoice issuing information (for admin staff only) and detail of payment from client: Payment date, currency of R.O.P.,amount, client’s paid currency, client’s paid amount (VND), exchange rate, and Bank (in case client pay in USD, the interbank ex.rate on the payment date shall be applied to calculate).
++ VAT invoice & Payment: display VAT invoice issuing information (for admin staff only) and detail of payment from client: Payment date, currency of R.O.P.,amount, clientâ€™s paid currency, clientâ€™s paid amount (VND), exchange rate, and Bank (in case client pay in USD, the interbank ex.rate on the payment date shall be applied to calculate).

 .. image:: kdvnstatic/3_IMG_payment_client_vat.png
 In Report/Form, user can see the possible Reports: